rpmolina/swrep/README.md

 ```

 ## Building locally
-If you want to build the web app locally, you need to run the api locally.
+If you want to build the web app locally, you need to run the api locally first.
+Due to the apps/web needs to fetch data from the api to create static pages.

 ```bash
 cd apps/api && pnpm dev